ishatesting7/CypressDecember2024/cypress/Readme.md

 1. Check weather string is palindrome
 2. Count the number of character in a given string
 3. Reverse a String

+Assignment - 10th Jan - 2025

+- Read all the table value from the table.
+- Count the number of rows and columns
+- Click on the pagination at the bottom of the page